B-brane transport in anomalous (2,2) models and localization: Acknowledgments

 \section{Acknowledgments}

 We would like to thank L. Borisov, T. Okuda and D. Pomerleano for enlightening discussions and we would like to thank especially G. Moore for suggesting this project and providing references.
+The work largely occurred while BLF was employed at the Princeton Center for Theoretical Science and then at the Philippe Meyer Institute of \'Ecole Normale Sup\'erieure.
 JC and BLF thank the IH\'ES for hospitality during the school ``Supersymmetric localization and exact results''.
 MR would like to thank Rutgers University, Steklov Mathematical Institute, Higher School of Economics and Heidelberg University for hospitality while part of this work has been performed.
-MR gratefully acknowledges the support of the Institute for Advanced Study, DOE grant DE-SC0009988 and the Adler Family Fund.
+MR acknowledges support from the National Key Research and Development Program of China, grant No.\ 2020YFA0713000, the Research Fund for International Young Scientists, NSFC grant No.\ 1195041050 and the support of the Institute for Advanced Study, DOE grant DE-SC0009988 and the Adler Family Fund.